 Superconductivity is a unique and powerful phenomenon of nature.
 Nearly a century after its first discovery, its full commercial potential is just beginning to be exploited.

-Superconductivity is widely regarded as one of the great scientific discoveries of the 20th Century.
+Superconductivity is widely regarded as one of the great scientific discoveries of the 20th century.
 This miraculous property causes certain materials, at low temperatures, to lose all resistance to the flow of electricity.
 This state of "losslessness" enables a range of innovative technology applications.
-At the dawn of the 21st century, superconductivity forms the basis for new commercial products that are transforming our economy and daily life.
+During the 21st century, superconductivity is forming the basis for new commercial products that are transforming our economy and daily life.

-The latter is based on Superconducting Quantum Interference Device (SQUID) technology which detects and measures the weak magnetic fields generated by the brain.
-The only substantive commercial products incorporating HTS materials are electronic filters used in wireless base stations.
+The latter is based on Superconducting Quantum Interference Device (SQUID) technology that detects and measures the weak magnetic fields generated by the brain.
+The current substantive commercial products incorporating HTS materials are electronic filters used in wireless base stations.
 About 10,000 units have been installed in wireless networks worldwide to date.
 More detail on these applications is presented in subsequent sections.

 Superconductors enable a variety of applications to aid our aging and heavily burdened electric power infrastructure - for example, in generators, transformers, underground cables, synchronous condensers and fault current limiters.
 The high power density and electrical efficiency of superconductor wire results in highly compact, powerful devices and systems that are more reliable, efficient, and environmentally benign.

-The rapid and efficient movement of people and goods, by land and by sea, poses important logistical, environmental, land use and other challenges.
-Superconductors are enabling a new generation of transport technologies including ship propulsion systems, magnetically levitated trains, and railway traction transformers.
+The rapid and efficient movement of people and goods, by land, sea, and air poses important logistical, environmental, land use and other challenges.
+Superconductors are enabling a new generation of transport technologies including ship propulsion systems, magnetically levitated trains, railway traction transformers, and research on lightweight aircraft engines.

-Large motors rated at 1000 HP and above consume 25% of all electricity generated in the United States.
+Large motors rated at 1000 HP and above consume 25% of all electricity generated in the US.
 They offer a prime target for the use of HTS in substantially reducing electrical losses.
 Powerful magnets for water remediation, materials purification, and industrial processing are also in the demonstration stages.

 Over the past decade, HTS filters have come into widespread use in cellular communications systems.
 They enhance signal-to-noise ratios, enabling reliable service with fewer, more widely-spaced cell towers.
 As the world moves from analog to all digital communications, LTS chips offer dramatic performance improvements in many commercial and military applications.